mwkorver/lambda-gdal_translate/README.md

 aws lambda invoke --function-name gdal_translate --region us-east-1 --invocation-type Event --payload '{"sourceBucket": "aws-naip", "sourceObjectKey": "wi/2015/1m/rgbir/47090/m_4709061_sw_15_1_20150914.tif", "targetBucket": "youBucketNameHere", "targetPrefix": "temp-000"}' log
 ```

 As you can see in the above example, there are no gdal_translate arguments in the Lambda function invocation.
-That is because those values typically remain static over a batch operation so are provided to the code as environment variables.
-Command line invocation simply requires source bucket and object key, target bucket and optional prefix.
-Because you often want to modify the resulting image objects key name before you store it back to S3, you can define a find/replace string pair as environment variables to modify the output key name.
+That is because those values typically remain static over a batch operation so are provided to the script as environment variables.
+Because you often want to modify the resulting objects key name before you store it back to S3, you can also define a find/replace string pair as environment variables to modify the output key name.

-In order to process a large group of files in S3 it make sense to work off of list off of list rather than repetively list objeccts in S3.
+In order to process a large group of files in S3 it make sense to work off of a file list rather than repetitively list objeccts in S3.
 The NAIP bucket, aws-naip, includes a manifest file at root, but lets assume you want to build your own.
 You can do this by using the AWS CLI and awk command.
+Note, this example uses "--request-payer requester" because the NAIP data is provided in a bucket that is marked [requester-pays](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html).

 ```bash
 aws s3 ls --recursive --request-payer requester s3://aws-naip/ca/2014/1m/rgbir | awk -F" " '{print $4}' > mylist